sameli/expense-droid/README.md

 * Filter search for title
 * Sort transactions
 * Photo field for transactions (Add a "take photo" button to the edit activity)
-* Chart transactions based on type or date
+* Chart transactions based on type or date (weekly, monthly or yearly depending on the size of data)

 ## TODO